 The Facilities Management Department is comprised of the following units:

-Under the leadership of the University Architect and Director the Facilities Planning Department is a multi-disciplinary office capable of providing design, planning and construction services for all our campus communities.
+The Facilities Planning Department is a multi-disciplinary office capable of providing design, planning and construction services for all our campus communities.

 Operations and Maintenance

 The Operations and Maintenance Department works to extend the life of university buildings, protect and maintain university assets, assist with construction projects and promote environmental sustainability.

 A diverse team comprised of craftsmen work to ensure a safe, comfortable and pleasant working and learning environment for our students staff and visitors.

 The Building Services (custodial) unit is a service of the Facilities Management Department.
 The assistant director of building services directs all cleaning operations on campus, which include but are not limited to: floor maintenance, window washing and trash removal.
 These services are provided for the teaching, research and education facilities, residence halls and administrative support areas.

 Zone I: Daytime custodial service, which includes the daily cleaning of Parks Hall, Miller Court, the Centennial Center, Lake Laurel and restroom policing in the academic facilities.